 Grammarly Premium costs $30 if you pay them month-to-month.
 You can save money by going quarterly or annually.
 The quarter plan will cost $60 ($20 per month), and the annual will cost $144 ($12 per month).

+So, ChatGPT or Grammarly?
 Both are used for different purposes.
-I suggest using Grammarly for everyday stuff, and when something important is due, use both.
+I suggest using Grammarly for writing documents and blog articles.

 ChatGPT vs. Grammarly: Links